[Updated February 13, 2023]

 Bryson City is surrounded by Great Smoky Mountains National Park to the north, Fontana Lake to the west, Cherokee NC to the east, and the Nantahala National Forest to the south.

 So even a shortlist of the best things to do in Bryson City NC could include dozens of exciting activities that would take weeks for the average visitor to tackle.

 From major attractions like the Great Smoky Mountains Railroad and Nantahala Outdoor Center to lesser-known gems such as Deep Creek, the Road to Nowhere, and the Swain County Heritage Museum, there’s something here for every age and ability level.

 Downtown Bryson City is one of the most charming mountain towns we’ve visited.
 And there are spectacular waterfalls, important historic sites, great fly-fishing for trout, and a fantastic array of hiking trails nearby.

-Read on for our in-depth guide to the best Bryson City attractions and activities, including a map of all our favorite places in Swain County NC
+Read on for our in-depth guide to the best Bryson City attractions and activities, including a map of all our favorite places in Swain County and the Great Smokies!

 Best Things to Do in Bryson City NC Guide

 - Celebrate Christmas in Bryson City

 - Cool Down by Tubing Deep Creek

 - Explore Downtown Bryson City